 The latest information on international trade arrangements can be found through AusTrade's dedicated COVID-19 Resources Page

 COVID-19 has increased pressure on broadband and mobile phone networks, particularly for educational and business purposes.

 Better Internet for Rural, Regional and Remote Australia has prepared a useful guide for getting the most from your internet connection.

 Telecommunications companies are also offering financial assistance to anyone in distress.
-More information is avaliable from the Australian Communications Consumer Action Network.
+More information is available from the Australian Communications Consumer Action Network.

-Further information and an extensive list of resources are also avaliable from the Red Meat Advisory Council.
+Further information and an extensive list of resources are also available from the Red Meat Advisory Council.